 - You can only use one line with no more than three hooks while fishing in San Francisco and San Pablo bays between the Golden Gate Bridge and the west Carquinez Bridge.

 - When you are fishing from a public pier you can use only two rods and lines, two hand lines, or two crab nets, crab traps or other appliances used to take crabs.

-- When you are fishing for rockfish or lingcod or you have rockfish or lingcod aboard your boat, you can only use one line with no more than two hooks.
+- When you are fishing for rockfish, cabezon, kelp greenling, rock greenling, or lingcod, or you have rockfish, cabezon, kelp greenling, rock greenling, or lingcod aboard your boat, you can only use one line with no more than two hooks.

 - If you are fishing north of Point Conception for salmon or have salmon on board your boat, you can only use one rod and line with no more than two single barbless hooks (check current salmon regulations for other hook restrictions).

-- You can only use up to two single point single shank barbless hooks when fishing for salmon or you have salmon on your boat, even if you are fishing for something other than salmon.
+- You can only use up to two single point, single shank barbless hooks when fishing for salmon or when you have salmon on your boat, even if you are fishing for something other than salmon.

-- If you are salmon fishing or have salmon on board your boat when fishing for something else, you can only use one fishing rod and line.
+- If you are salmon fishing or have salmon on board your boat when fishing for something else, you can only use one fishing rod and line north of Pt.
+Conception.